michalklim/schibsted-recru-task/README.md

 Please note that both `build` commands run eslint and typescript check before actual bundling and will fail if any of those checks produces and error

+## Server

+It is fairly standard express server with one exception.
+Express app is additionally wrapped and exported with serverless hoc so it can be hosted using lambda functions

+## Client

+Webpack dev is proxying every request to `/api` and reroutes it to `http://localhost:3000` to omit cors policies in dev environment

 ## Additional configurations